Copper Mountain is an open-pit mining operation in BC, Canada. Credit: ABB.

 The ore crushed in the primary crusher is transported to the secondary crusher, where it is combined with the screen undersize and conveyed to the semi-autogenous grinding (SAG) feed stockpile.

-Two pressure filters dewater the copper concentrate to <9% moisture and the filtered concentrate gravitates directly into the concentrate storage shed for transport to the Port of Vancouver by truck.
+Two pressure filters dewater the copper concentrate to less than 9% moisture, and the filtered concentrate gravitates directly into the concentrate storage shed for transport to the Port of Vancouver by truck.

 Copper Mountain project site infrastructure

-The Copper Mountain Mining (CMM) area is easily accessible by highway and the nearest railway access is about 120km away in Hope.
+The Copper Mountain mining area is easily accessible by highway, and the nearest railway access is around 120km away in Hope.

-BC Hydro transmits power from the Nicola Substation near Merritt to CMM via a 138kV transmission line known as 1L251.
+BC Hydro transmits power from the Nicola Substation near Merritt to the mine via a 138-kilovolt transmission line known as 1L251.

 Freshwater is drawn from the Similkameen River for mining purposes.